Rabochaya Gazeta

-Rabochaya Gazeta («Рабочая газета») was an illegal social democratic newspaper in the Russian Empire, published in 1897 in Kiev.
+Rabochaya Gazeta («Рабочая газета») was an illegal social democratic newspaper in the Russian Empire, published in 1897 in Kyiv.
 It was an organ of the Russian Social Democratic Labour Party (RSDLP).
 The editors included Boris L. Eidelman, P. L. Tuchapsky and N. A. Vigdorchik.

 History

 The social democrats grouped around Rabochaya Gazeta maintained contact with the Emancipation of Labour group and the Saint Petersburg League of Struggle for the Emancipation of the Working Class.
 They also helped preparations for the convocation of the first party congress.

 Two issues were published: the first on and the second on (marked as November).